 Now with regards to - I don't have in your book, because this is new since the packets were sent out, considerations for the FY '16 forecast.
-If you've got \$28,700 refund from DCNR for unused Sagebrush monies that were transferred in 2015.
+We've got a \$28,700 refund from DCNR for unused Sagebrush monies that were transferred in 2015.

-An unknown speaker asked, that's not reflected?
+Mr. Bryan asked, that's not reflected?

 Mr. Visher replied, no, it's not reflected in the forecast, so that's a positive.
 You've heard we totaled a truck, fortunately nobody was hurt.
-We actually are receiving a payout on the insurance of \$21,000 which is amazing, considering the cost of the truck to the State was about \$27,000 in 2008, but that's a really good deal that the State gets on vehicles.

-So the depreciation wasn't as much as we would thought it was, those are positives.
+We actually are receiving a payout on the insurance of \$21,000 which is amazing, considering the cost of the truck to the State was about \$27,000 in 2008, but that's due to the really good deal that the State gets on vehicles.
+So the depreciation wasn't as much as we would've thought it was, those are positives.
 Now, we're down a truck.
 We've got to replace the truck.